rajinder-yadav/gazeall/README.md

 ### Run NPM scripts in parallel mode

-In parallel mode, all scripts execute one after the other without waiting for the last to complete.
+In parallel mode, all scripts execute one after the other without waiting.

 ```js
   "scripts": {